Have you been charged with an order of protection violation? Don’t wait. Call now.

 The Law Offices of Norman Mattar will work tenaciously to protect your rights and preserve your freedom.

-Norman Mattar has more than 25 years of experience in criminal law, first as a prosecutor and now as a private Defense Attorney.
-Mr. Mattar is highly knowledgeable concerning the possible defenses in Domestic Violence cases and how to investigate alleged Violations of Orders of Protection.
-His goal when representing you will be to protect your rights, keep you out of jail and obtain a dismissal of the charge against you.
+Norman Mattar has more than 25 years of experience in criminal law, first as a prosecutor and now as a private defense attorney.
+He is highly knowledgeable concerning the possible defenses in domestic-violence cases and how to investigate alleged violations of orders of protection.
+His goal when representing you will be to protect your rights, keep you out of jail, and obtain a dismissal of the charge against you.